Chowder: Yes, umm, are you nuts? I don't wanna steal drugs from my Father, I don't wanna go inside a monster, and I don't wanna die!

 A slight variation is when Charlie is against the plan until Bob says it's about something Charlie likes, whereupon he's all over it.

 - Anri from Sasami: Magical Girls Club is like this toward Tsukasa, often showing disdain for things until she sees that Tsukasa is interested, then immediately supporting whatever that thing is.

 - Miko does this in chapter 72 of Kaguya-sama: Love Is War, ignoring Ishigami when he tells her that her habit of enforcing the rules by ordering everyone around will cause people to stop listening to her, only to immediately agree with Fujiwara's assessment when she says the same thing.
 Naturally, Ishigami lampshades this.

 - In a Zits comic, Jeremy's mother gives him a fashion suggestion and he complains.
 Later, his girlfriend gives him the exact same suggestion and he simply says "Okay."

-- In Father Of The Bride, the daughter dismisses her father's suggestion that she put on a coat because it's cold, but when her new fiance immediately suggests the same thing, she does.
+- In both the 1950 and 1991 versions of Father of the Bride, the daughter dismisses her father's suggestion that she put on a coat because it's cold, but when her new fiance immediately suggests the same thing, she does.

-- In one of the Lethal Weapon movies, Murtaugh's daughter comes to him and Mel Gibson's character and shortly engage in a discussion about alcoholic consumption at her age.
+- In one of the Lethal Weapon movies, Murtaugh's daughter comes to him and Riggs and shortly engage in a discussion about alcoholic consumption at her age.
 Her father says she shouldn't drink, but she brushes him off.
-However, when Gibson's character asks the same, she - having a crush on him - promises to take his advice and whole-heartedly agrees with him.
+However, when Riggs asks the same, she - having a crush on him - promises to take his advice and whole-heartedly agrees with him.